 Joel Goloskie (Clerk of the Vestry, Class of 2022)

 Nick Halar (Class of 2022)

 Anaezi Modu (Class of 2024)

 Frank Ward (Treasurer, Class of 2023)

 “Live in Christ, transform the world” is the mission statement of The Episcopal Diocese of Rhode Island, which consists of approximately 60 Episcopal churches.
 The Bishop of the Diocese is the Rt.
 Rev. W. Nicholas Knisely, who was consecrated as the 13th Bishop of Rhode Island on November 17, 2012.

 The Episcopal Church is made up of between 2 million and 3 million worshipers in about 7,500 congregations across the United States and related dioceses outside the U.S. The Episcopal Church is based on New York City, and the current Presiding Bishop of the Episcopal Church is the Most Reverend Dr. Katharine Jefferts Schori.

 The Anglican Communion

 The Episcopal Church represents the United States in the Anglican Communion, which is made up of more than 85 million worshipers in 44 regional and national member churches around the globe in more than 160 countries.
-The center of international Anglicanism is Canterbury, England, the seat of the Archbishop of Canterbury, who current is the Most Reverend Dr. Rowan Williams.
+The center of international Anglicanism is Canterbury, England, the seat of the Archbishop of Canterbury.
+Archbishop Justin Welby became the 105th Archbishop of Canterbury in 2013.